 Please check this page periodically for further information about the library response to the COVID 19 illness.

-The Paul Memorial Library is now open by appointment.
+The Paul Memorial Library is now open to walk-ins.

 Please note: All our shelves are available for browsing, but toys and crafts have been removed to limit potential spread of germs.